v-zhuravlev/zbx_template_pack/out/4.2/EN/os/template_os_linux_snmp_SNMPv2_EN.md

 - Description: Please note that memory utilization is a rough estimate, since memory available is calculated as free+buffers+cached, which is not 100% accurate, but the best we can get using SNMP.

-# Template OS Linux block devices SNMPv2
+# Template Module Linux block devices SNMPv2

 ## Overview